Shadowfiend/simple-build-tool.tmbundle/README.md

   sp and sr can be preceded by an r (,rsr, ,rsp) to run the continuous version (~prepare-webapp, ~jetty-restart).
+* The default path of the sbt binary is /usr/local/bin/sbt; however, you can change this by setting up the SBT_PATH environment variable.
+I use it to point to the JRebel version of my sbt.

 Future
 ------